Canadian lacrosse team’s promotion fails to score big win with all fans

 Some comments posted later on the team’s Facebook site questioned why the Rush would get involved with renewed scrutiny of what some people have said are the song’s inappropriate lyrics in light of the #MeToo movement.

-CBC Radio joined at least two other Canadian broadcasters last week in pulling the song out of their rotations this year.
+CBC Radio joined at least two other Canadian broadcasters last week in pulling the song out of their rotations this year, although the CBC has reinstated it after feedback from listeners.

 Rush owner Bruce Urban says the intent was to poke fun at how overly sensitive society has become.